-The material included in the book should be useful to people at various levels concerned with earthquake disaster mitigation through the construction of safe housing for and by the masses.
+The material included in the book should be useful to people at various levels concerned with earthquake disaster mitigation through the construction of safe housing for and by the iv PREFACE masses.
 For making this information more easily available to their people, the local governments, societies and institutions are encouraged to prepare its translations without changing its contents including cover pages in the national and local languages.
-For this purpose no royalty is to be paid and only due acknowledgement is to be given to this book and the International Association for Earthquake Engineering.
+For this purpose no royalty is to be paid and only due acknowledgement is to be given to this book.